-Long-term care services include all services provided by adult care homes and home and community-based services (HCBS); they accounted for about 39 percent of total payments MCOs made on behalf of their members in state fiscal year (FY) 2016.
+Long-term care services include all services provided by adult care homes and home and community-based services; they account for about 42 percent of total payments MCOs made on behalf of their members in FY 2018.

-Adult Care Home Services: Adult care home services include nursing facilities, nursing facilities for mental health and intermediate care facilities (but not state hospitals) for individuals with intellectual disabilities.
+Adult Care Home Services:

+Adult care home services include nursing facilities, nursing facilities for mental health and intermediate care facilities for individuals with intellectual disabilities, but do not include state hospitals.
 Some of the costs of these services are offset by a provider tax on nursing homes.
-In 2016, the Legislature increased the tax, providing about \$70 million in funding to increase rates for Medicaid nursing home providers.

-Home and Community-Based Services (HCBS):

-Medicaid provides a variety of long-term care services to support individuals in their homes and communities.
+Home and Community-Based Services (HCBS): Medicaid provides a variety of longterm care services to support individuals in their homes and communities.
 For example, individuals who qualify may receive specialized medical care or personal care services to assist them with daily activities such as bathing or taking medications.
-Medicaid beneficiaries who are medically eligible for placement in an institutional setting ("institutional equivalents") may receive HCBS waiver services, with the goal of remaining in a community setting.
+Medicaid beneficiaries who are medically eligible for placement in an institutional setting ("institutional equivalents") may receive HCBS waiver services, with the goal that they remain in a community setting.

 The federal government requires states to manage their Medicaid program within federal regulations, but waivers allow states to forgo certain Medicaid rules.
-For example, waivers allow states to institute waiting lists for select services, something that is not allowed for the nonwaiver Medicaid populations.
-The populations in Kansas that are eligible for HCBS through waivers, and their institutional equivalents, are shown in Figure 10.
+For example, waivers allow states to institute waiting lists for select services, something that is not allowed for the non-waiver Medicaid populations.
+The populations eligible for HCBS through waivers and their institutional equivalents in Kansas are shown in Figure 11.